 7. Do You Need to Pull Weeds Before Mulching?

 Yes!
 Hardwood mulch keeps new weeds from growing.
-However, if you put mulch down before removing old weeds, it can help those weeds grow just like it helps your plants grow.
+However, putting mulch down before removing old weeds can help those weeds grow just like it helps your plants grow.
 So, you’ll want to take the time to completely uproot any visible weeds before putting down mulch.

 8. What Should I Put Down Before Mulching?

-Along with pulling any visible weeds, you can also put down chemical weed killer to ensure the area is completely free of weeds before mulching.
+Along with pulling any visible weeds, you can also put down chemical weed killers to ensure the area is free of weeds before mulching.
 Just be sure to follow the instructions on the product to use it safely.

 Some customers also wonder if they need to add landscape fabric before putting down mulch.
 We wouldn’t recommend this because it only serves as an unnecessary barrier between the mulch and the soil.
-By laying a 2-3-inch layer of mulch directly on the ground, you’ll provide the soil with the nutrients it needs and effectively suppress weeds.
+Laying a 2-3-inch layer of mulch directly on the ground will give the soil the nutrients it needs and effectively suppress weeds.

 9. Should You Mulch Every Year?